bestwebsoft/google-shortlink-wordpress-plugin/readme.txt

 * NEW : Ability to get short links by direct input was added.

 == Upgrade Notice ==

+= V1.4.1 =
+Bug with replacing, restoring, deleting of links was fixed.
+We fixed a bug creating a database when you first start the plugin.
+BWS plugins section is updated.
+We updated all functionality for wordpress 3.9.1.
+The Ukrainian language file is added to the plugin.

 = V1.4 =
 We added support for custom types.
 Plugin optimization is done.
 BWS menu and screenshots are updated.